Statistics on the Value and Importance of Intellectual Property

 - However, 67% of U.S. companies own technological assets that they are failing to exploit and that are potentially eligible for intellectual property protections (valued up to $1 trillion).

-How can patents help your company?
+How can obtaining patents help your business?

 - The quality of Canada's patents exceeds any other country in the G-7 except the U.S., with patents being extremely significant on the overall growth trend of knowledge industries.